Step Up (franchise): Step Up Revolution (2012)

-Step Up: All In (2014)
+Step Up All In (2014)

 All-stars from the previous Step Up installments come together in glittering Las Vegas battling for a victory that could define their dreams and their careers.

+International release

-Step Up: Year of the Dance (2020)
+Step Up: Year of the Dance (2019)

-Step Up: Year of the Dance is a 2020 Chinese produced and marketed film directed by Ron Yuan.
+Step Up: Year of the Dance (also known as Step Up China) is a 2019 Chinese produced and marketed film directed by Ron Yuan.
 Youth from different social classes in Beijing come together to form China's best dance crew and learn what it really means to be family.
-It was released in theaters internationally on June 26, 2019, and in the U.S. on digitally on January 21, 2020.
+It was released in theaters internationally on June 26, 2019, and in the U.S. digitally on January 21, 2020.